Springfield, Missouri: Climate

-According to a 2007 story in Forbes magazine's list of "America's Wildest Weather Cities" and the Weather Variety Index, Springfield is the city with the most varied weather in the United States.
+According to the 2007 Forbes list of "America's Wildest Weather Cities" and the Weather Variety Index, Springfield is the city with the most varied weather in the United States.
 On May 1, 2013, Springfield reached a high temperature of 81 degrees Fahrenheit.
 By the evening of May 2, snow was falling, persisting into the following day and eventually accumulating to about two inches.
+This was only the second instance of measurable May snowfall in Springfield since record keeping began in 1888.